 To combat perceived Transfer Pricing abuses and loss of tax revenue in Cambodia’s state budget, the Cambodian Ministry of Economy and Finance issued the Prakas 986 in 2017.

-The Prakas 986 is based on the OECD’s Transfer Pricing guidelines, and require the steps and results of the benchmarking process to be documented in an OECD-compliant TP document, preferably conforming to the guidance of the OECD’s BEPS Action 13 report of Country-by-Country reporting.
+The Prakas 986 is based on the OECD’s Transfer Pricing Guidelines and requires the steps and results of the benchmarking process to be documented in an OECD-compliant TP document, preferably conforming to the guidance of the OECD’s BEPS Action 13 report of Country-by-Country reporting.

 The Ministry of Finance in Indonesia unveiled regulation PMK 213 in December 2016, demanding a tighter deadline for compliance, and follows the guidance of the OECD’s BEPS Action 13.